 Common Emergency Preparedness Mistakes Homeowners Make Before Storm Season

-Most emergency preparedness failures don’t happen during the storm—they happen before it arrives.
-Households often assume they are prepared, only to discover gaps once power is lost and conditions worsen.
+Most emergency preparedness failures don’t happen during the storm — they happen before it arrives.
+Households often assume they are prepared, only to discover gaps once power is lost, temperatures drop, and routine systems stop working.

 Waiting Until Storms Are Imminent to Prepare

 One of the most common mistakes is delaying preparation until severe weather is already forecast.
-Last-minute planning limits options, increases stress, and leads to rushed decisions.
+By that point, stores are crowded, fuel stations have long lines, and product availability becomes unpredictable.
+Stress replaces planning, and rushed purchases replace thoughtful staging.

 Assuming Short Outages Are the Only Risk

-Many households plan only for brief power interruptions.
-In reality, outages can last overnight or extend for several days, changing lighting, communication, and food safety needs.
+Many households plan only for brief power interruptions lasting a few hours.
+In reality, outages can extend overnight or for several days.
+The difference between a three-hour outage and a three-day outage changes food safety, water access, communication stability, and temperature control needs.

 Misunderstanding Generator and Fuel Safety